Department of Labor Logo United States Department of Labor

 • Develop and conduct experimental studies with animals in controlled or natural surroundings

-• Study the characteristics of animals, such as their interactions with other species, reproduction, population dynamics, diseases, and movement patterns
+• Study the characteristics of animals, such as their reproduction, interactions with other species, diseases, and movement patterns

-• Research, initiate, and maintain ways of improving breeding programs that support healthy game animals, endangered species, or other wild populations of land or aquatic life
+• Research, initiate, and maintain breeding programs that support game animals, endangered species, or other terrestrial or aquatic wildlife

-• Estimate, monitor, and manage wildlife populations and invasive plants and animals
+• Estimate, monitor, and manage wildlife populations and invasive species

-• Write research papers, reports, and scholarly articles that explain their findings
+• Write research papers, reports, and other documents that explain their findings

-• Give presentations on research findings to academics and the general public
+• Present research findings to academics, policymakers, and the public

-• Develop conservation plans and make recommendations on wildlife conservation and management issues to policymakers and the general public
+• Develop conservation plans and recommend action related to wildlife conservation and management

-Zoologists and wildlife biologists perform a variety of scientific tests and experiments.
-For example, they take blood samples from animals to assess their nutrition levels, check animals for disease and parasites, and tag animals in order to track them.
-Although the roles and abilities of zoologists and wildlife biologists often overlap, zoologists typically conduct scientific investigations and basic research on particular types of animals, such as birds or amphibians, whereas wildlife biologists are more likely to study specific ecosystems or animal populations, such as a particular at-risk species.
-Wildlife biologists also do applied work, such as the conservation and management of wildlife populations.
+Zoologists’ and wildlife biologists’ study of animals includes conducting scientific tests and experiments, such as taking blood samples to assess an animal’s health, and researching their habitats.
+Although the roles of zoologists and wildlife biologists often overlap, zoologists typically research certain types of animals, such as birds, whereas wildlife biologists study specific ecosystems or animal populations, such as an at-risk species.

-Zoologists and wildlife biologists use geographic information systems (GIS), modeling software, and other computer programs to estimate wildlife populations and track the movements of animals.
-They also use these computer programs to forecast the spread of invasive species or diseases, project changes in the availability of habitat, and assess other potential threats to wildlife.
+Zoologists and wildlife biologists use geographic information systems (GIS), modeling software, and other technology for a variety of purposes.
+For example, they may use technology to estimate wildlife populations, track animal movement, forecast the spread of invasive species or diseases, and assess potential threats to habitats.

-Zoologists generally specialize first in either vertebrates or invertebrates and then in specific species.
+Zoologists generally specialize in either vertebrates or invertebrates for an individual species.
 Following are some examples of specialization by species:

 • Cetologists study marine mammals, such as whales and dolphins.